InfinitelyThinRectangles/Cygnus-TGMC-Derived-/README.md

 Sound added in PR https://github.com/tgstation/TerraGov-Marine-Corps/pull/5604 is taken from https://freesound.org/people/nicStage/sounds/127731/ (CC Attribution)

 The TGS DMAPI API is licensed as a subproject under the MIT license.

+Quick edit to bring the branch above current.